polyphony-chat/docs/docs/Protocol Specifications/core.md

     Sessions can request a new ID-Cert for any session of the same actor.
 Most other, currently existing services also allow for this, as it is a common use case for user to want to, perhaps, log out of devices they no longer use.
-Depending on your use case, this might be a security concern, as it potentially simplifies account takeovers.
+Depending on your use case, this might be a security concern.
 Whether and how this risk is mitigated is up to concrete implementations.

 Home servers must keep track of the ID-Certs of all users (and their clients) registered on them, and must offer a clients' ID-Cert for a given timestamp on request.
 This is to ensure messages